Using Microsoft Entra application proxy to publish on-premises apps for remote users

 - Publishing web apps running in the cloud or on-premises

-For more information about choosing where to install your connectors and optimizing your network, see Network topology considerations when using Azure Active Directory Application Proxy.
+For more information about choosing where to install your connectors and optimizing your network, see Network topology considerations when using Microsoft Entra application proxy.

 Other use cases